ytscar/hostel-world-blog/README.md

 # hostel-world-blog

-Base repo & plugin for fixing bugs and resolving issues on the blog website.
+Base repo & plugin for fixing bugs and resolving issues in the blog website.